 SA Objectives Decision Making Questions Assumptions and Approach Central Lincolnshire Site Assessment Criteria 14.
 Employment.
 To create and improve access to high quality employment, training and learning opportunities for everyone within the Central Lincolnshire area.
 14a.
 Does the Plan improve physical accessible to employment opportunities, through the location of sites and/or public transport links?
 14b.
 Does the Plan improve physical access to training and learning facilities, through the location of new facilities and/or public transport links?
 14c.
-Does the Plan help reduce the number of out-workers/out- commuting and outward migration of working age population from Central Lincolnshire?
+Does the Plan help reduce the number of out-workers/out-commuting and outward migration of working age population from Central Lincolnshire?
 14d.
 Does the Plan help provide employment in areas of high employment deprivation and help stimulate regeneration?
-14.1 Employment All types of site options Proximity to designated employment areas and City/Town Centres in the Local Plan will be used as an indication of the potential effects in relation to access to work opportunities.
+All types of site options Proximity to designated employment areas and City/Town Centres in the Local Plan will be used as an indication of the potential effects in relation to access to work opportunities.
 Distances of 800m, 1600m and 5km have been used to represent 10 minute, 20 minute and 1 hour walking times to potential workplaces.
 Mixed use sites that include employment development are likely to have a positive effect, with the co-location of employment and housing development having significant positive effects, as this will ensure work opportunities are easily accessible.
-Sites that are further than 5km from at least one City/Town Centre or designated employment area, may result in significant negative effects () Sites that are between 1600m and 5km from a City/Town Centre or designated employment area, may result in a minor negative effects (-) Sites that are within 1600m of at least one City/Town centre or designated employment area, may result in a minor negative effect (+) Sites that are within 800m of at least one City/Town centre or designated employment area, may result in a minor positive effect (+) Sites that are within 800m of at least one City/Town centre or designated employment area, may result in a minor positive effect (+) Sites that are within 800m of at least one City/Town centre or designated employment area, may result in a minor positive effect (+) Sites that are within 100m of at least one City/Town centre or designated employment area, may result in a minor positive effect (+) Sites that are within 100m of at least one City/Town centre or designated employment area, or mixed use sites that incorporate both employment and residential use, may result in significant positive effects (++) (Source: Adopted Central Lincolnshire Local Plan 2017 Policies Map) n/a 14.2 Training and learning Housing and mixed use (incorporating housing) site options: Proximity to a primary and/or secondary school has been used as an indication of the potential effects in relation to access to learning and training opportunities.
+Sites that are further than 5km from at least one City/Town Centre or designated employment area, may result in significant negative effects () Sites that are between 1600m and 5km from a City/Town Centre or designated employment area, may result in a minor negative effect (-) Sites that are within 1600m of at least one City/Town centre or designated employment area, may result in a minor positive effect (+) Sites that are within 800m of at least one City/Town centre or designated employment area, or mixed-use sites that incorporate both employment and residential use, may result in significant positive effects (++) (Source: Adopted Central Lincolnshire Local Plan 2017 Policies Map) n/a 5 Housing and mixed use (incorporating housing) site options: Proximity to a primary and/or secondary school has been used as an indication of the potential effects in relation to access to learning and training opportunities.
 Effects will also depend on the capacity of the schools to accommodate additional pupils, and whether new school places are provided as part of larger housing sites.
 It has been assumed that sites over an indicative Proximity to nearest Primary School Proximity to nearest